 The Telecaster is unarguably one of the most popular yet mythical guitars in history.
 Initially known as the Fender Broadcaster, it had to change to Telecaster in 1951 for legal reasons.

-Its design stands out as one of the simplest in electric guitar history, but it is still very popular to this day.
-At first, the Tele only employed single coils, but in 1968 started to produce some models with humbuckers.
+Its design stands out as one of the simplest in electric guitar history, but it’s still very popular to this day.
+At first, the Tele only employed single-coils, but in 1968 started to produce some models with humbuckers.

 There are endless Tele-style guitars that employ humbuckers, from major brands as well as more boutique companies.
 With so many options, how do you make sense of it all?
 We’re here to help.
 Keep on reading.

 Features: Doubletap neck humbucker, Yosemite single coil bridge pickup, Modern C neck